Luminescence

 light.
 But you can make things give off light by exciting their atoms

-with many different kinds of energy.
+to you as light.
 Scientists almost have an entire A-Z

 (well a B-T anyway!) of words to describe the different kinds of